bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:52 PM CT, May 01</p>
+<p class="updated_time"> Latest data: 12:06 AM CT, May 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 55°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 58°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 10° **warmer** than today.

 Currently:

-- 45°
+- 44°
 - Overcast
-- 74% humidity
+- 75% humidity
-- 8 mph wind
+- 7 mph wind
 - 100% cloud cover
-- 41 AQI 🟩
+- 39 AQI 🟩
-- 0.02 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>